 The Halloween Book of Facts and Fun

 **I do want to give just a little warning that some of the history behind trick-or-treating does involve men becoming drunk and causing mischief, and the history of carving pumpkins does involve a tale about a man having a conversation with the devil.
 So, use your own discretion if this is something you want to be read to your littles.
 Parts can easily be skipped over for age appropriateness.
-There’s still lots of good stuff in your book!
+There’s still lots of good stuff in this book!

 The Halloween Book of Facts and Fun also has some really cute pictures, but it is definitely more wordy than the Trick and Treats of Halloween.
 This can really be turned into a Halloween mini-unit study over several days, as it has eight chapters to go through.